yash-tatvic/amplitude-dev-center/docs/data/destinations/webengage-cohort.md

 - You need a paid WebEngage plan to enable this integration.
 - Amplitude matches the `user_id` to the `CUID` in WebEngage to associate cohorts.
 If a user with a specific `user_id` doesn't exist in WebEngage, WebEngage doesn't create a user.
 Make sure that the Amplitude `user_id` field matches the WebEngage id field (`CUID`) to avoid user duplication.

 ## Setup

-### WebEngage setup
+To configure the Cohort integration from Amplitude to WebEngage, complete the following steps in each platform.

-To configure your Cohort integration from Amplitude to WebEngage, you need the following information from WebEngage:
+### WebEngage

-1. In WebEngage, navigate to Data Platform > Integrations > REST API in your dashboard to access your unique REST API Key.
+In WebEngage, navigate to Data Platform > Integrations > REST API and copy the REST API key.

-### Amplitude setup
+### Amplitude

 1. In Amplitude Data, click **Catalog** and select the **Destinations** tab.
 2. In the Cohort section, click **WebEngage**.